Redesigned government website navigation at scale

 Exploring solutions and testing ideas

-Updating all navigational components with the new atomic design patterns
+Updating all components with the new foundational design patterns

-Starting with the Figma designs, the new atomic design patterns and guidelines were then systematically applied to all 14 navigational components and their variants in the design system.
+Starting with the Figma designs, the new foundational design patterns and guidelines were then systematically applied to all 14 navigational components and their variants in the design system.

 Before